top of page

 • Suppression of facts with intent to evade tax

-Jurisdiction to initiate Section 74 proceedings arises only when these foundational facts are clearly alleged and supported by evidence.
+The Court emphatically held that jurisdiction to initiate Section 74 proceedings arises only when these foundational facts are clearly alleged and supported by evidence.

 Court’s Finding

-• The show cause notice did not specify:
+The show cause notice did not specify:

 • What constituted fraud